jpgill86/neurotic/docs/install.rst

 Standalone Installers (recommended for beginners)
 -------------------------------------------------

 Downloadable installers make installing **neurotic** easy for beginners.
-When available, they can be downloaded from the GitHub Releases page:
+They can be downloaded from the GitHub Releases page:

     `👉 Download installers here (listed under "Assets") 👈`__